TheEpicBlock/PolyMc/docs/api/block-polys.md

 # Block Polys
 At a basic level, like item polys, block polys take in the servers sided blockstates and output one to be displayed on the client.
-Normally PolyMc will attempt to match a modded block to a Block that has a similair shape to the modded one.
+Normally PolyMc will attempt to match a modded block to a Block that has a similar shape to the modded one.

 ## Example: Making a custom stone block appear as a normal stone block.